We're growing a healthier and greener community.

 We have served our community for over a decade, and are making smart investments in productivity so we can operate and grow our impact for years to come, such as expanding cold storage to provide more food, while enabling more efficient harvest timelines that improve soil health and productivity.

 The pandemic didn't make our mission more important- only more urgent.
-Give now as we continue with you to create a healthier, greener community in 2021.
+Give now as we continue with you to create a healthier, greener community in 2021 and for years to come.

-As part of our farm to school education program, nearly 3,000 students aged Pre-K to college typically visit The Urban Farm each year.
-We also make student connections through in-class visits, covering topics including plant science, healthy eating, and environmental stewardship.
+As part of our farm-based education programs, nearly 3,000 students aged Pre-K to college typically visit The Urban Farm each year.
+We make student connections to where food comes from covering topics including plant science, healthy eating, and environmental stewardship.
+Outdoor experiential learning is essential and impactful for creating positive food memories, and sparking curiosity and exploration into the incredible world of nature and agroecology.

-Last year due to COVID-19 we created virtual educational materials for the students, and engaged students with take home kits, like the take home hydroponic kit for the MHS 9th grade STEM students.
+Last year due to COVID-19 we created virtual educational materials for the students, and engaged students with take home kits, like the take home hydroponic kit for nearly 100 MHS 9th grade STEM students.
+We directly impact students and families in encouraging healthy and engaging lifestyles.
+You can help us be ready to welcome the students back.

-Each year, the farm and garden are planned and planted to grow nutrient dense, healthy fresh food to donate to our partners in the community.
-Last year, we donated a record-breaking 8,800 lbs. of fresh produce.
+Each year, the farm and garden are planned and planted to grow nutrient dense, healthy fresh food to donate to our partners in the community as part of a robust and just food system creation.
+In 2020, we donated a record-breaking 8,800 lbs. of fresh produce.
 Your support and a lot of determination is what helps get fresh food to the people who need it.
+This year we are working to exceed those numbers and bring fresh, healthy food grown using environmentally crucial practices to more locations.

 The Urban Farm is New Jersey’s largest public school garden.
 The farm is located on the grounds of the Morris School District administrative building.
 Throughout the growing season...
 Read more